 XML files compress really well

 Because XML usually contains a lot of repetitive elements (noticably tags and attributes), they are like a compressor’s darling.
 Just zip a few of your XML files and you’ll see.
+Now I kind of always thought that on nowadays webservers gzip compression is activated by default anyway.
+Which was wrong, at least for quite a bunch of servers I use.

 Activate GZip compression